 Books owe it to the world to be inclusive and representative of a wide spectrum of sexualities and genders.

-YA LGBT books are so important for giving teens safe places to find characters they can relate to, books to make them think, and stories that give answers to questions about identity.
+YA LGBTQ books are so important for giving teens safe places to find characters they can relate to, books to make them think, and stories that give answers to questions about identity.

 My Introduction for You… Get This List!